 The thrill rides are the only attractions to generate any real lines (with the exception of Star Tours, which never has much of a wait).
 Rock ‘n Roller Coaster tends to have slightly longer wait times than Tower of Terror, so if you’re visiting early and before the crowds arrive, ride Rock ‘n Roller Coaster first and then Tower of Terror.
 It may also make sense to FASTPASS these two attractions, one after the other.
 On very busy days, however, the Return Time for the first attraction is so many hours later in the day that you won’t be able to FASTPASS the second one, and will have to stand in the standby line.

-Didn’t bring your camera or you want a family picture?
+Didn’t bring your camera or do you want a family picture?
 Don’t worry the parks are full of Disney photographers who will take your picture in front of the Sorcerer Hat or with the Disney characters.
 This is a free service and ideal for families with infants.
 The first time you get your picture taken you will be given a card.
 On all future encounters, hand over the card and they’ll swipe it, making sure that whatever photos are taken get added to your account.
 When you return home after your Disney World vacation, you can view the pictures online, and order prints of any that you desire, with no pressure whatsoever.